A Commissioner for Oaths is a person who is authorised to verify affidavits, which are statements in writing and on oath, and other legal documents.

 The fees a Commissioner for Oaths can charge are given in the Rules of the Superior Courts (Fees payable to Commissioners for Oaths) (SI 616 of 2003).
 There is a standard fee of €10 euro per signature for verifying statements.
 If there is an exhibit, for example a marriage certificate, attached to the document that needs to be signed, there is a €2 charge for that.
 You are advised to check charges in advance.

-You should contact a solicitor and find out whether he/she provides a Commissioner for Oaths service to the public.
+If you need a Commissioner for Oaths, you should contact a solicitor and find out whether he/she provides a Commissioner for Oaths service to the public.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.